 Another source of corruption, in the republican tradition, was "commerce," and Jackson saw evidence all around him.
 Almost everywhere businessmen sought privileges-charters, exemptions, tariffs, monopolies-for planned investments in banks, canals, railroads, and factories.
 Jackson thought this intolerable: government favor being bid for by ambitious men operating, as Van Buren put it, "in conjunction with minor classes of politicians... and backed by a little army of cunning contractors."
 He signaled his aim to end such "unequal" support by vetoing an 1830 appropriation to a Kentucky firm, the Maysville Turnpike Road Company.
-When warned that his own advisers feared the politicians, especially in the growing West, Jackson snapped, "Yes, but don't mind that!"
+When warned that his own advisers feared the political fallout from this assault on a practice much beloved by politicians, especially in the growing West, Jackson snapped, "Yes, but don't mind that!"